xenris/nbavr/docs/src/hardware/timercounter.md

 // TODO
 ```
 N is the timer/counter id (1, 2, etc).<br>
-X is the output compare id (A, B, etc).<br>
 T is the type of the timer's counter, either uint8_t or uint16_t.<br>
-All functions are static.
 #### macro INCLUDE_TIMERCOUNTER_OUTPUT_CALLBACK(N, X)
 Include this to use TimerCounter output compare callbacks.
 #### macro INCLUDE_TIMERCOUNTER_OVERFLOW_CALLBACK(N)